AaronDDM/power-dialer/README.md

 - An external service (e.g. an App or an external Dialer service) will be responsible for invoking the (event) methods of this PowerDialer.
   - e.g. When an Agent logs into n App, the `PowerDialer.on_agent_login()` is invoked and the PowerDialer instance is then destroyed.
   - e.g. When the Dialer service is used, it will be responsible for sending an event to the PowerDialer later on to invoke the `PowerDialer.on_call_started()` or PowerDialer.on_call_failed() event, and the PowerDialer instance is then destroyed.
 - When `Dialer.get_lead_phone_number()` is called, the lead phone number is taken out from the "queue" and is no longer useable by other agents (this is simulated).
+It is assumed that in reality, this `Dialer` will call an external service.
   - If a dial fails due to some non-call related error (e.g. network error), the lead is still considered abandoned.
 - The database can be any database - however, a relational database (using a library like pymysql) was in mind while designing the currently mocked database.
 This *mock database is also used for unit testing* - in a production app, we would only use the mock for testing purposes.